oliver408i/silica/floatingPanelReference.md

 Float panels are not draggable, but you can still use `move_to(x, y)` to move them.

 ### Methods
-Floating panels as most of the methods of `silica.Window` except fullscreen and minimize methods.
+Floating panels have most of the methods of `silica.Window` except fullscreen and minimize methods.